luhack-test/slides/content/2024_25/session_18/rusty-nails-ltd-spec.md

 - Configure Firewalls
 - Items have been left to create an R&D plane within the packet tracer file, build this plane and configure it as you see fit.
+- The client has noticed that they have a 1 Gigabit bottleneck and lack redundancy in their network, they would like you to deploy a solution to this.